4digitmwc/skillban-articles/index.md

 The list of skillbans are provided [here](https://docs.google.com/spreadsheets/d/1udZFfvt3it7Hk_k4J89k-UMzY1gfELaBN_oxw53CUOA/edit#gid=757705500)

+This list of players shown on the sheet is subject to change until the second week of December 2022.
+Any player appearing on this list may not sign for 4DM2023, however there will be an appeal system.
+If you are shown as TRUE on both the ranked and tournament columns on this spreadsheet, you may not appeal your restriction to sign.
+However if you are only TRUE for one or the other, you may message Logan636#7606 with a request to appeal your restriction and a council of tournament staff will deliberate and decide if you should be banned or not.
+If you have any further questions, please state them in the questions channel of our discord!

 ## Related Works

 - Clustering using sum-of-norms regularization: With application to particle filter output computation - [link](https://ieeexplore.ieee.org/document/5967659)